troglobit/finit/README.md

 `runlevel` changes.
 If `<>` holds more [conditions](doc/conditions.md), these will also affect how a service is maintained.

+> [!NOTE]
-> **Note:** even though it is possible to start services not belonging in
+> Even though it is possible to start services not belonging in the
-> the current runlevel these services will not be respawned automatically
+> current runlevel these services will not be respawned automatically by
-> by Finit if they exit (crash).
+> Finit if they exit (crash).
 Hence, if the runlevel is 2, the below
 > Dropbear SSH service will not be restarted if it is killed or exits.

 The `status` command is the default, it displays a quick overview of all